“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 Trembling, the overseer uncovered his head and neck, and climbed as far as his knees before stopping again.
 “How did you know?” he implored of Avinon.

-Standing up again, Avinon surveyed the desolate landscape, clasping his hands behind his back as if he were a lord, and not an emaciated scarecrow of a man wearing nothing but a sack.
+Standing up, Avinon surveyed the desolate landscape, clasping his hands behind his back as if he were a lord surveying his estate, and not an emaciated scarecrow of a man wearing nothing but a sack.
 “Hear ye now the words of the Prophet.
 The End of Days is at hand.
 I, Avinon, Prophet of the Black Crow, have seen this.
 Hear ye, mortals, and yet may ye live to see the coming of the Great Dark!”

 Still on his knees, the overseer reverently kissed Avinon’s calloused, bare, bleeding feet.
 “I hear ye, great Prophet,” he intoned.
 “How may I serve?”